Skip to main content

 agentuse run <file> [prompt...] # Run an agent with optional prompt

-agentuse serve [options] # Start HTTP server to run agents via API
+agentuse serve [options] # Start the HTTP daemon to run agents via API

-agentuse auth login [provider] # Authenticate with a provider
+agentuse provider login [provider] # Authenticate with a provider

-agentuse auth logout [provider] # Remove stored credentials
+agentuse provider logout [provider] # Remove stored credentials

-agentuse auth help # Show detailed auth help
+agentuse provider help # Show detailed auth help

 agentuse --version # Show version